-6.3.4 Chepstow town centre has an estimated net retail floorspace of just over 18,200m2 in 2020, of which 34% is accounted for by comparison goods outlets.
+6.3.4 Chepstow town centre has an estimated net retail floorspace of just over 18,200m2 in 2021, of which 35% is accounted for by comparison goods outlets.
 Convenience goods floorspace accounts for 24% and service goods 31%.
 The percentage of floor space accounted for by convenience goods is influenced by

-- the inclusion of the edge of centre Tesco store which has a floor space of nearly 3000m2. - 6.3.5 A comparison of more recent surveys reveals that the space accounted for by both comparison and convenience uses has declined over time.
-The 2020 survey records the lowest figure for comparison outlets (34%) and reflects a decline trend seen in other Market towns.
-Both comparison and convenience floorspace have seen a net decline since 2002 by 6% and 1% respectively, however, service floorspace has seen a net increase of 9%.
+- the inclusion of the edge of centre Tesco store which has a floor space of nearly 3000m2. - 6.3.5 A comparison of more recent surveys reveals that the space accounted for by both comparison and to a lesser extent, convenience uses has declined over time.
+The 2021 survey records a minor increase in floorspace proportion for comparison goods (35%) after an all-time low in 2020.
+However, this increase is only marginal and the proportion is still lower than that seen for comparison outlets in the early 2000s.
+This trend of decline over time is also reflected in other Market towns.
+Both comparison and convenience floorspace have seen a net decline since 2002 of 5% and 1% respectively, however, service floorspace has seen a net increase of 9%.